-The General Education component of all AAS degrees provides students with a knowledge base of historical, societal, and environmental contexts for succeeding in the changing global community.
-The General Education component represents a full spectrum of communication, humanities and fine arts, social and behavioral sciences, and natural sciences and mathematics courses.

-General education courses facilitate student acqui¬sition and sharing of knowledge, encourage social interaction, and promote an educated citizenry.
-General education courses also develop broad, crosscurriculum knowledge and skill sets that prepare the student for the challenges of post-graduation endeavors.
+As part of theAssociate in Applied Science (AAS) degree, students take courses in General Education.
+These courses provide students with a knowledge base of historical, societal, and environmental contexts for succeeding in the changing global community.
+General Education courses represent a full spectrum of English composition, humanities and fine arts, social and behavioral sciences, natural sciences, and mathematics courses.
+General Education courses facilitate student acquisition and sharing of knowledge, encourage social interaction, and promote an educated citizenry.
+General Education courses also develop broad, crosscurriculum knowledge and skill sets that prepare the student for the challenges of post-graduation endeavors.